BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 *Grammar Rule:*
 `scheme -> ID LEFT_PAREN ID idList RIGHT_PAREN`

-Hint: you do not need to wrap the function in an if statement b/c there is only one case for this particular grammar rule
+Hint: you do not need to wrap the function in an if statement because there is only one case for this particular grammar rule

 `TODO: Take a screenshot of your code for the scheme parsing function (s4)`